changecool/Target-Prediction-Crawler/README.md

 1. Chrome Browser
    * This crawler uses the Chrome browser.
 Please download the chromedriver.exe corresponding to your browser version and move it to the C:\Windows folder.
 2. Standardize input and output CSV files
-   * Please standardize column names in CSV files for easy reading by the crawler program.
-Example files can be found in the "Example" folder.
+   * Please standardize the column names in the CSV file to facilitate the crawling program to read relevant content.
+Please refer to the two CSV sample files in the library.
 3. Install dependency environment
 ```Python
 python -m pip install -r requirements.txt